-On this basis, the minimum actuarially sound contribution for this year is \$46,948 assuming no cost of living increase is adopted.
+On this basis, the minimum actuarially sound contribution for this year is \$12,887, provided a 2.50% cost of living increase is adopted (3% for certain widows).

 In past years, the City has elected to pay the entire cost of a cost of living increase in the year in which it is granted, rather than amortizing the cost.
-On this basis, the recommended contribution would be \$207,383 assuming a 1.00% cost of living increase is adopted (3% for certain widows).
+On this basis, the recommended contribution would also be \$12,887 assuming a 2.50% cost of living increase is adopted (3% for certain widows).